gula421/DataAnalytesNanoDegree/P6_Start_learning/README.md

 ## Summary
-More and more people are taking online courses now.
-The goal is to motivate you to start learning with online courses by showing some data to give you some guideline of taking courses.

 This data visualization shows how many people taking online courses in different countries and their activities.
+Although the courses are offered in English, the activities of students aren't affected by their native languages.
+The global data shows that computer courses are the most popular courses.
+However, it's very interesting that different countries actually have their own preference in the popular courses.
+For example, the most popular course in Japan and China is "Justice".
+The most-taken course in Greece is the "Greek heros".
+In India, Bangladesh, Pakistan and Egypt, "circuits and electronics" are very popular.
+In Egypt and Nigeria, people take lots of "health related" courses.

+The popular courses actually highly relate to the country's historical background.
+After the animation, you are able to explore a bit yourself.
+This interactive interface not only brings a quite different and intersting perspective to know more about the world, but also give you some advices/reference to find courses probably might be interested to you.
 You can also see the age and background distribution of the students and the courses they took.
+You can see these distributions in different countries by clicking the country.
 By clicking the bin of your age, you can explore the background of people with your age and see what kind of courses they took.

 ## Data sources:
 [edX.org Academic Year 2012-2013](https://public.tableau.com/s/sites/default/files/media/EdX_2013%20Academic%20Year%20Courses.csv)